TolgaTatli/Moon/_posts/2018-09-02-log-parsing-with-morphlines-2.md

 ### Collector Class

-In the last article recall the basic parser application defined a ParserApp class having a constructor that initialized created a Morphlines parser as follows:
+In the last article recall the basic parser application defined a ParserApp class having a constructor that created a Morphlines parser as follows:

 {% highlight java %}
 public ParserApp(File morphlineFile) {